Newton Abbot, Devon

 The Meadowside site is now used as a Mencap residential home.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - Devon Heritage Centre, Great Moor House, Bittern Road, Sowton Exeter EX2 7NL.
-Very few records survive.
+Very few local records survive.

 - Hitchcock, T.V.
 (1985) The English workhouse: a study in institutional poor relief in selected counties. l695-l750.
 (DPhil thesis.
 University of Oxford.)

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.